mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

 Enterprise Roll Out Checklist
 ==============================

 This checklist is intended to serve as a guide to Enterprises who are rolling out Mattermost to thousands of users.
-It includes preparing for the roll out, rolling out to users and reviewing the roll out.
+It includes preparing for the roll out, rolling out to users, and reviewing the roll out.

 Prepare for the Roll Out
 -----------------------